malfattti/garden/Decadent Love.md

 	- how are they being problematized?

 - The fifth edition:
-	- marginalized characters - from complete exclusion
+	- marginalized character, starting from complete exclusion

-use the fifth edition to establish the problemas
+	- use the fifth edition to establish the problems

-giving and receiving of who one is cannot happen. she doesnt give much away either
+	- giving and receiving of who one is cannot happen. she doesnt give much away either